Tasari/Backend_task_for_Profil_Software/README.md

     * Language
     * Cast (1 letter is enough for it to work)
     * Ratio (Won/Nominated), no condition needed
-    * NomOsc (Nominated for oscars, but not winners), no condition needed
+    * NomOsc (Nominated for oscars, but not winners), no condition
-    * Income (If income was bigger than 100,000,000$), no condition needed
+    * Income (If income was bigger than 100,000,000$), no condition

-4. Comparing multiple movies by:
+4. Comparing multiple movies (Shows only winner in given category) by:
    * "python Movies.py --compare_by [condition]
    * possible conditions are:
    * IMDb_Rating